Quick Answer

 |---|---|

-That's 4–6 replies from people who were already on your website.
+That's 4 to 6 replies from people who were already on your website.
 Pipeline from traffic you were already paying for.

 Known Limitations of Visitor Identification Tools